stephenoffer/databricks_terraform_hub_spoke/README.md

-# databricks_terraform_hub_spoke
-Hub and Spoke Template for Databricks Terraform Deployment
+# Hub and Spoke Template for Databricks Terraform Azure Deployment